Hussainajhar8/devops_notes/ci-cd/github-actions/README.md

 # GitHub Actions

 GitHub Actions is a tool designed to automate software development workflows.
 Workflows are configurable automated processes that perform various tasks such as testing, publishing a package, deploying applications, notifying users, and opening issues.
 A workflow can consist of multiple jobs, and each job can have a series of steps.
+[Refer To Documentation when creating pipelines](https://docs.github.com/en/actions)

+## Section 1: Intro & Basic Concepts

 ### Key Components of GitHub Actions: